jrruethe/jrruethe.github.io/source/_posts/2016-01-12-bitcoin-donation-proofs.markdown

 date: 2016-01-12 21:15:49 -0500
 comments: true
 categories:
+ - Bitcoin
 ---

 As promised in my [previous post](http://jrruethe.github.io/blog/2015/12/04/bitcoin-donations/), I made some donations to show my support for open source software projects that accept Bitcoin.
 Below you will find the proofs.

 Thank you all for everything you do, it is greatly appreciated and does not go unnoticed.
 Keep up the great work!

+{% more %}

 >
 Some sites did not provide static addresses.
 Donations to sites utilizing dynamic addresses are not listed, to prevent accidential reuse of those temporary addresses.